dodona-edu/dolos/docs/guide/library.md

 }
 ```

+Since Dolos primarily targets teachers that will use Dolos as a [web app](/guide/server.html) or as a [command line tool](guide/running.html),
-Since our target audience is teachers, the documentation of the library is not as extensive as we would like.
+the library is not documented as extensive as we would like.
-If you have any questions, feel free to [create an issue on GitHub](https://github.com/dodona-edu/dolos) or [send us an email](mailto:dodona@ugent.be).
+Feel free to [create an issue on GitHub](https://github.com/dodona-edu/dolos) or [send us an email](mailto:dodona@ugent.be) if you have any questions.